Virgin Galactic call volume above normal and directionally bullish

-Bullish option flow detected in Virgin Galactic (SPCE) with 10,396 calls trading, 1.9x expected, and implied vol increasing almost 3 points to 95.74%.
-12/6 weekly 8 calls and Jan-25 8 calls are the most active options, with total volume in those strikes near 4,000 contracts.
-The Put/Call Ratio is 0.20.
+Bullish option flow detected in Virgin Galactic (SPCE) with 14,239 calls trading, 3x expected, and implied vol increasing almost 3 points to 94.85%.
+12/27 weekly 7 calls and 12/6 weekly 8 calls are the most active options, with total volume in those strikes near 6,200 contracts.
+The Put/Call Ratio is 0.13.
 Earnings are expected on February 25th.

 Don't Miss our Black Friday Offers: